jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 ---
-title: Hexagonal Architecture – How it compares to and constrants with Clean Architecture
+title: Hexagonal Architecture – How it compares to and compares with Clean Architecture
-description: Hexagonal Architecture and Clean Architecture are similar, but there are some differences
+description: Hexagonal vs Clean: The Devil's in the Details
 unlisted: true
 ---

 <img src="https://blog.cleancoder.com/uncle-bob/images/2012-08-13-the-clean-architecture/CleanArchitecture.jpg" alt="The Clean Architecture" title="Image Source: https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html" width = "60%" align="center" style="padding-right: 35px;">

 # Introduction
-This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with how Hexagonal Architecture compares to and constrats with Clean Architecture.
-The comparison and contrasts of understanding one design helps to understand the other.
+This continues the [Hexagonal Architecture series](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html) with how Hexagonal Architecture compares to and contrasts with Clean Architecture.
+Understanding one design helps to understand the other.

 I feel like I’ve mentioned Clean Architecture by Bob Martin almost as much as I’ve mentioned Hexagonal Architecture by Alistair Cockburn in the Hexagonal Architecture series so far.
-In this blog post, I will compare and contrast Hexagonal Architecture and Clean Architecture as I interpret them.
+In this blog post, I will compare and contrast Hexagonal Architecture and Clean Architecture as I view them.

 I encountered Clean Architecture first, and it led me to Hexagonal Architecture.
 I had watched Bob Martin’s **Clean Architecture videos** via O’Reilly and I read his **Clean Architecture** book.
-These resources are still available, but they can only be accessed via a subscription service or purchase.
-See the references at the bottom of this page.
+These resources are available, but they can only be accessed via a subscription service or purchase.
+See the **References** at the bottom of this page.
 Fortunately, Martin blogs about Clean Architecture, and he has presented it several times at different conferences.
 He conveys most of the basics through these resources, which are freely available.
 These summarized resources take much less time to consume than the paid videos or book, and they tend to contain most of the important details.

 # Basic Similarities and Differences
 The Hexagonal Architecture and Clean Architecture share the same basic design philosophy, along with the [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/), that domain information should be cocooned within the design with external dependencies pushed to the design edges.
-Domain information should no depend upon the external dependencies The differences are mostly in details and terminology.
+Domain information should not depend upon the external dependencies.
+The differences are mostly in details and terminology.

 Hexagonal Architecture focuses upon the structure of the design.
 Clean Architecture provides more detail and context.
 Hexagonal Architecture is syntax.
 Clean Architecture is semantics.
 Hexagonal Architecture is about semantics.
 Clean Architecture is about behavior.
 In a sense, Clean Architecture conceptually extends Hexagonal Architecture.

 # Screaming Architecture
 Bob Martin often starts his Clean Architecture presentations with [Screaming Architecture](https://blog.cleancoder.com/uncle-bob/2011/09/30/Screaming-Architecture.html).
 Martin proposes that the first thing one should notice with an architecture is what the application does and not how it’s built.
-One’s first impression should be that the software is a finance, medical or social media application.
+One’s first impression should be that the application is in the finance, medical or social media domain.
 It should not be that it’s developed on Ruby on Rails or Spring Boot.

 <img src="https://cdn2.picryl.com/photo/1910/12/31/american-school-building-standards-1910-14767265011-905b54-1024.jpg" alt="School Floorplan" title="Image Source: https://picryl.com/media/american-school-building-standards-1910-14767265011-905b54" width = "40%" align="right" style="padding-right: 35px;">

 Martin uses building floorplans to illustrate his point.
 Floorplans convey the type of building, the rooms, how they are connected and their function.
 If it does convey the building materials, it tends to be more subtle.

 When most people are looking to buy a home, they’re probably more concerned with the number of rooms, flow between rooms, number of bathrooms, etc. and not so much the gauge of the electrical wiring.

 Architectures should support feature behaviors not the technical details.
 Martin highlights this with the following:
 * **A good architecture allows major decisions to be deferred!**